Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 This training offers the structure, insight, and tools you need to work with betrayal trauma confidently and effectively.

-What led me to become certified in the Psychobiological Approach to Couples Therapy (PACT) model — is how it brings together three critical areas: neuroscience, attachment theory, and arousal regulation.
+What I love about the Psychobiological Approach to Couples Therapy (PACT) model is how it brings together three critical areas: neuroscience, attachment theory, and arousal regulation.

 Stan is an exceptional educator.
 He makes complex concepts, such as brain science and attachment theory, accessible, practical, and deeply relevant to betrayal in couples therapy.
 His approach has transformed how I work.
 It has made a profound difference for the couples I work with.